Categories

 Why use Nalgene bottles?

 Why not use a water bottle that weighs less?
-In winter it is critical that the bottle doesn’t break or leak.
+In winter it is critical that the bottle doesn’t break or leak or melt.
 Wet gear, especially a wet sleeping bag, is dangerous.
-Nalgene bottles are simply very durable water storage containers.
+Nalgene bottles are simply very durable and reliable water storage containers.

 Why carry a small Nalgene bottle?

 Why not just take one or two large Nalgene bottles?
-Without a pack blatter for easy access to water, I like to attach a small Nalgene to my hip belt.
+Without a pack bladder for easy access to water, I like to attach a small Nalgene to my hip belt.
 The large bottles are too heavy for this method.
 For this method, the bottle needs to be attached close to the pack so that it is on my side and not bouncing around on the front of my thigh while I’m hiking.
+The small bottle is quicker to fill and works well inside a parka or as a hand warmer too.

 Why not use two flasks instead of a Nalgene?

 There are lots of ways to manage water.
 You could, for example, just bring two large flasks.
 I don’t because of the extra weight and the fact that a flask doesn’t release heat like a Nalgene.
 That is, a flask doesn’t work well as a hot water bottle.
-I use the system I have because it provides for my needs without adding unnecessary weight.
+The Nalgene and Flask combination provides complete wanter management without adding unnecessary weight.

 The Importance of Your Stove